Raigyo/express-locallibrary/README.md

 - Validation checks that entered values are appropriate for each field (are in the right range, format, etc.) and that values have been supplied for all required fields.
 - Sanitization removes/replaces characters in the data that might potentially be used to send malicious content to the server.

+### -Helmet

+Helmet is a middleware package.
+It can set appropriate HTTP headers that help protect your app from well-known web vulnerabilities.

+`npm install helmet --save`

 ------------------

 ## Ressources